Thunder Token Price Reaches $0.0079 on Exchanges (TT)

 According to CryptoCompare, “ThunderCore is an Ethereum Virtual Machine (EVM) compliant blockchain.
 Tokens based on the ERC-20 standard can be minted and deployed on ThunderCore.
 ThunderCore is its own blockchain with its own native cryptocurrency.
 It is EVM-compatible with throughput of 1,200+ TPS, sub-second confirmation times, and low gas costs—making it quick and easy for DApps to deploy and scale.
 Consensus Nodes complete a single round of voting to confirm transactions in under a second.
 The accelerator, a DDoS-resilient distributed system, coordinates the network of consensus nodes. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Thunder Token directly using US dollars.
-Investors seeking to trade Thunder Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Thunder Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Thunder Token directly using U.S. dollars.
+Investors seeking to trade Thunder Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Thunder Token using one of the exchanges listed above.

 Receive News & Updates for Thunder Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Thunder Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.